jeremiah-k/mmrelay-wiki/Community-Plugin-Development-Guide.md

     async def handle_room_message(self, room, event, full_message):
         if bot_command("hello", event):
+            # Use the send_matrix_message method from BasePlugin
+            # This uses the global matrix_client internally
             await self.send_matrix_message(room.room_id, "Hello from Matrix!")
             return True  # Indicate that we handled the message return False  # Indicate that we did not handle the message